 What’s the difference between a charity donation and a grant?

-Funding providers use grant agreements to outline how they expect their contribution to be treated by the recipient grantee.
+Funding providers use grant agreements to outline how they expect their contribution to be treated by the grant recipient.

 What should you consider before applying for charity grants?

-Before you apply for a charity grant you should consider if your organisation is ‘grant ready’.
+Before you apply for a charity grant, you should consider whether your organisation is ‘grant ready’.
 In other words:

 - You have scoped out what your organisation is aiming to achieve